solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Lastly, an important balance should be struck between performance of the cache and costs.

+### Checklist

+-   Monitor for slow queries.
+-   Periodically review the Performance Insight dashboard.
+-   Utilize monitoring to drive tier upgrades and scale decisions.
+-   Consider moving regions if the users or application needs change.
+-   Adjust server parameters for the running workload.
+-   Utilize caching techniques to increase performance.
+-   Get data closer to users by implementing content delivery networks.

 # 09 / Troubleshooting

 As applications are running and executing in cloud environments it is